-Michelle is a Leading Junior Barrister with over 20 years experience, specialising in Personal Injury, Clinical Negligence.
-Michelle is recommended and well thought of when it comes to high-value complex disputes.
+Michelle Marnham is a Leading Junior Barrister with over 20 years experience, specialising in Personal Injury and Clinical Negligence.

 Michelle’s clients say she has a "charming personality" and a "sharp mind".
 Her empathy and rapport with clients provides reassurance and confidence that their dispute will be resolved in a timely and cost effective way.
 Michelle regularly contributes articles for Chamber’s newsletter.

-Michelle has been elected Deputy Head of 3PB's Personal Injury group.
+Michelle is Head of 3PB's Personal Injury and Clinical Negligence team.